wadehall/advdb-hw2/README.md

 ### The two database systems

 1. MySQL
-2. AQuery (KDB)
+2. AQuery (kdb+)

 ### The two data distributions

 1. Uniform distribution
-2. Fractal distribution (we used the trades data generated from Question 1)
+2. Fractal distribution

+We are using the `trade` table from Question 1.
+Since we've generated fractally distributed data in Question 1, we are reusing the data.
+We've also generated uniformly distributed `trade` data for comparison.

-### The average time of the results
+### The execution time of the queries

-1. MySQL
+1. MySQL (`q2_query.sql`)

 |                        | Uniform Distribution | Fractal Distribution |
 | ---------------------- | -------------------- | -------------------- |